The Evolution of Beliefs over Signed Social Networks: Introduction

 \subsection{Related Work}

 The concept of signed social networks was introduced by~\cite{heider46}.
 His objective was to formally distinguish between friendly (positive) and hostile (negative) relationships.
-The notion of structure balance was introduced to understand local interactions, and formalize intricate local scenarios (e.g., {\it two of my friends are enemies}).
-A number of classical results on social balance was established by \cite{harary53,harary56,davis63,davis67}, who derived critical conditions on the global structure of the social network to ensure structural balance.
+The notion of structural balance was introduced to understand local interactions, and formalize intricate local scenarios (e.g., {\it two of my friends are enemies}).
+A number of classical results on social balance was established by \cite{harary53,harary56,davis63,davis67}, who derived critical conditions on the global structure of the social network which ensure structural balance.
 Social balance theory has since become an important topic in the study of social networks.
-On one hand, efforts are made on the characterization and computation of the degree of balance for real-world large social networks, e.g. \cite{altafinipnas}.
-On the other hand, dynamical models are proposed for the signs of social links with the aim of describing stable equilibria or establishing asymptotic convergence for the sign patterns, e.g., \cite{Galam1996} (a signed structure was introduced as a revised Ising model of political coalitions, where two competing world coalitions were shown to have one unique stable formation), \cite{Macy2003} (convergence to structural balances was numerically verified for a Hopfield model), and \cite{continuouspnas} (continuous-time dynamics for the link signs were proposed under which convergence to structural balance was proven).
+On one hand, efforts are made to characterize and compute the degree of balance for real-world large social networks, e.g. \cite{altafinipnas}.
+On the other hand, dynamical models are proposed for the signs of social links with the aim of describing stable equilibria or establishing asymptotic convergence for the sign patterns, e.g., \cite{Galam1996} (where a signed structure was introduced as a revised Ising model of political coalitions, where two competing world coalitions were shown to have one unique stable formation), \cite{Macy2003} (who verified convergence to structural balances numerically for a Hopfield model), and~\cite{continuouspnas} (where a continuous-time dynamical model for the link signs was proposed under which convergence to structural balance was proven).